 Under the LAC’s three-part test, the four provinces’ phone-search provisions appear to have violated Article 40.
 Although the traffic police (as one of the enumerated government entities) may theoretically examine private correspondence under that Article’s exception clause, the phone-search provisions do not appear to satisfy the clause’s other requirements—at least as applied to most traffic accidents.

-First, the provisions do not come with Article 40’s national-security exception.
+First, the provisions do not come within Article 40’s national-security exception.
 They granted the authority to inspect motorists’ phones specifically to the traffic police.
 But under current law, the traffic police do not have jurisdiction over national security matters.
 And even if they did, traffic accidents rarely implicate national security.
 The provisions thus violate Article 40 to the extent they authorize the traffic police to inspect drivers’ private communications in every accident.

 Second, in most cases, the phone-search provisions do not fall within the criminal-investigation exception, either.
 The overwhelming majority of traffic accidents (like slight rear-ends) do not amount to crimes.
 That exception thus does not allow the traffic police to exercise their phone-search authority in every accident.
 (To the extent the phone-search provisions granted the police additional criminal investigative authority, they may have also exceeded the provinces’ legislative authority vis-à-vis criminal procedural laws.
 See Legislation Law art.
 8, item 10.
 But this point is outside the scope of this post.)

 Finally, the phone-search provisions may be unconstitutional for the independent reason that they are not found in statutes.
 As discussed in footnote 5, two prominent legal scholars and the LAC all suggested that the term “law” [法律] in Article 40’s second sentence should mean “statutes.”
 We think this interpretation is likely correct (or at least it should be).
 If so, then no local regulation may constitutionally grant the police authority to inspect private communications.
 Period.